Nike-Inc/lambda-zipper/README.md

 ## Build

 ```
-package lambda with production dependendies
+package lambda with production dependencies

 Options:
   --version          Show version number                               [boolean]
   --help             Show help                                         [boolean]
   -f, --files        Files/Directories to include in the zip output
                                                               [array] [required]
+  -i, --ignore       Files/Directories to exclude from the the zip output
+                                                                         [array]
   -o, --output       Name of the zip file to write to        [string] [required]
   -w, --working-dir  path to the root directory of the module.
 Will set the $CWD
                      before executing command.                          [string]